 Although seismic is the controlling lateral force, the structural designers wanted to ensure occupant comfort on a daily basis due to wind loads as well.
 To achieve this, strength design conforming to ASCE 7-10 and utilizing wind tunnel testing modal output for 4% damping was performed.
-The analysis utilized a 700 year wind speed of 100 mph for a 3 second gust at 10 meters, and resulted in wind force equal to 138.2 kip at the 54th story.
-In order to meet the ISO 10137 residential acceleration criteria, dynamic forces and accelerations determined through wind tunnel testing were used to design a supplementary damping system.
+The analysis utilized a 700 year wind speed of 100 mph for a 3 second gust at 10 meters based on a site-specific climate study, and resulted in wind force equal to 138.2 kip at the 54th story.
+In order to meet the ISO 10137 residential acceleration criteria, dynamic forces and accelerations determined through wind tunnel testing under a one-year return period wind speed were used to design a supplementary damping system.